Business process automation has become a bit of a buzzword in the past few years.

 Any company with a large customer network which requires lots of support would benefit through the automation of customer support.

-Banking and finance firms also benefit a lot from business process automation through ensuring compliance and confidentiality with rigorous process documentation which would be so much more time-consuming for staff than with automation software systems.
+Banking and finance firms also benefit a lot from business process automation through ensuring compliance and confidentiality with rigorous process documentation.

 This also helps public sector industries such as government, education, or health who also have to adhere to strict red-tape and data privacy.